Diversification (marketing strategy)

-Diversification is a corporate strategy to enter into a new products or product lines, new services or new markets, involving substantially different skills, technology and knowledge.
+Diversification is a corporate strategy to enter into or start new products or product lines, new services or new markets, involving substantially different skills, technology and knowledge.

 Diversification is one of the four main growth strategies defined by Igor Ansoff in the Ansoff Matrix:

 Ansoff pointed out that a diversification strategy stands apart from the other three strategies.
 Whereas, the first three strategies are usually pursued with the same technical, financial, and merchandising resources used for the original product line, the diversification usually requires a company to acquire new skills and knowledge in product development as well as new insights into market behavior simultaneously.
 This not only requires the acquisition of new skills and knowledge, but also requires the company to acquire new resources including new technologies and new facilities, which exposes the organisation to higher levels of risk.

 Note: The notion of diversification depends on the subjective interpretation of “new” market and “new” product, which should reflect the perceptions of customers rather than managers.
 Indeed, products tend to create or stimulate new markets; new markets promote product innovation.

 Product diversification involves addition of new products to existing products either being manufactured or being marketed.
 Expansion of the existing product line with related products is one such method adopted by many businesses.
 Adding tooth brushes to tooth paste or tooth powders or mouthwash under the same brand or under different brands aimed at different segments is one way of diversification.
 These are either brand extensions or product extensions to increase the volume of sales and the number of customers.